vsmalladi/somatic_dna_wdl/README.md

   --genome {Human_GRCh38_full_analysis_set_plus_decoy_hla, Human_GRCh38_tcga}
                         Genome key to use for pipeline.
   --project PROJECT     Project name associated with account.
-  --read-length READ_LENGTH     Required only for steps like BiqSeq2 that
-                        use read_length as input.
   --pairs-file PAIRS_FILE
-                        CSV file with items that are required to have "tumor", "normal" and "pair_id" in the columns.
+                        CSV file with items that are required to have "tumor", "normal" and "pairId" in the columns.
+                        Optionally, include "tumorBam", "normalBam" columns to create "pairInfos" and "normalSampleBamInfos" automatically.
   --samples-file [SAMPLES_FILE]
                         Not generally required.
-If tasks only require sample_id and do not use pairing information sample info can be populated with a CSV file.
+If tasks only require sampleId and do not use pairing information sample info can be populated with a CSV file.
 The CSV file requires a columns named ["sampleId"].
   --interval-list {SureSelect_V6plusCOSMIC.target.GRCh38_full_analysis_set_plus_decoy_hla}